cfusterbarcelo/PPM/ReadME.md

 # Detection of AF with PPM
-In this project, the main goal is to detect AF over Photoplethysmogram (PPG) signals converted in to a matrix following ELEKTRA's pipeline.
+In this project, the main goal is to detect Atrial Fibrillation (AF) over Photoplethysmogram (PPG) signals converted in to a matrix following ELEKTRA's pipeline.
 AF is recognized in the electrocardiogram (ECG) as an irregularly irregular rhythm lasting more than 30 s, with no discernible P-waves preceding the QRS complex [[Paulus Kirchof et al, 2016](https://academic.oup.com/eurheartj/article/37/38/2893/2334964?login=true)].
 It does not affect equally to the same population.
 Hence, the most affected population is white men [[Massimo Zoni-Berisso et al, 2014](https://www.dovepress.com/epidemiology-of-atrial-fibrillation-european-perspective-peer-reviewed-fulltext-article-CLEP)].

 A photoplethysmogram is a pulse pressure signal resulting from the propagation of blood pressure pulses along arterial blood vessels.
 Measured on the periphery, it carries rich information about the cardiac activity, cardiovascular condition, the interaction between parasympathetic and sympathetic nervous systems, and hemoglobin level [[A. Resit Kavsaoglu et al, 2015](https://www.sciencedirect.com/science/article/pii/S1568494615002227?via%3Dihub)].